lizardsystems/midea-mini-dongle/README.md

 ### Some credits before start

-Thanks to [Sergey V. Dudanov](https://github.com/dudanov) who is created an excelent [midea_ac](https://esphome.io/components/climate/midea_ac.html) component for ESPHome integrating midea-like aircondititioners with Home Assistant.
+Thanks to [Sergey V. Dudanov](https://github.com/dudanov) who created an excelent [midea_ac](https://esphome.io/components/climate/midea_ac.html) component for ESPHome integrating midea-like aircondititioners with Home Assistant.

 Schematics are based on manufacturers datasheets but some component values come from [Adafruit Learning System](https://learn.adafruit.com/) so thanks to Adafruit for keeping there products open source.